JasonHorgan/barbershop-pp4/README.md

 ![Log in](documentation/signin.png)
 ![Profile](documentation/profile.png)

-The Nav Bar Alo changes depending on logged in state.
+The Nav Bar Also changes depending on the logged in state.
 If the user is logged in, they will see the following Nav Bar:

 ![Logged in](documentation/logged_in.png)